mmazzarolo/jira-express/CONTRIBUTING.md

 ## Project Structure

 Wilo was bootstrapped with Create-React-App.
-The directory structure looks like a monorepo one: in the `src` directory there are a few "modules/packages" that separates the app in different functional blocks.
+The directory structure looks like a monorepo: in `src` you can find "modules/packages" that separates the app in different functional blocks.
 Every module is prefixed by `wiro-`.
 Every module can be imported directly using its absolute path.